-- 7.7.1 As part of a graduated approach, pupils who are identified as struggling with aspects of their learning will be classified using a waves system and added to the PGS 'Waves of Intervention' list.
+- 7.7.1 As part of a graduated approach, pupils who are identified as struggling with aspects of their learning will be classified using a waves system and assigned to a wave between Wave 1 and Wave 3.
 All pupils start at Wave 1 upon initial referral. - 7.7.2 If there are indications that a pupil may have a learning difficulty but the circumstances are not such as to indicate an immediate formal assessment or a course of additional specialist teaching is required, the School may suggest that the pupil attends a small learning support group for a fixed number of sessions which will concentrate on developing skills targeted to their need.
-This is known as Wave 2 support - 7.7.3 The pupil's progress and needs will be monitored and, if necessary, the School will recommend a formal assessment if the learning support does not appear to be meeting the pupil's needs or where it is required for the purposes of applying for exam access arrangements (see 7.9 below)
+This is known as Wave 2 support and will incur an additional charge. - 7.7.3 The pupil's progress and needs will be monitored and, if necessary, the School will recommend a formal assessment if the learning support does not appear to be meeting the pupil's needs or where it is required for the purposes of applying for exam access arrangements (see 7.9 below)